 - Key exchange

-Ensure you be aware of the cancellation policy before reserving.
-Many rental contracts include an option for trip insurance.
-Trip insurance shields the renter against emergencies and weather events, It gives relief should catastrophe strike.
+Ensure that you be aware of the cancellation policy before booking.
+You will likely be offered trip insurance.
+Trip insurance shields the renter against emergencies and weather events, It gives comfort should disaster strike.

-Make sure you get the property manager's contact telephone number and entry/exit procedures for your vacation property.
-We suggest keeping the contact's details in your cell phone and wallet.
+Make sure that you get the property manager's contact phone number and entry/exit procedures for your rental property.
+We suggest keeping the contact's information in your cell phone and wallet.

 During your Stay

-- You could need instructions for a gas fireplace, Television set or spa.
+- Ask questions.
+You might need guidance for a gas fireplace, Television or hot tub.
 Get in touch with your home manager.
 They are there to help.
-A quick phone call prevents many complications.
+A phone call can save several hours of problems.

-- Please remember to respect your nearby neighbors.
-Permanent residents probably live within earshot.
-Respecting late-night quiet hours and parking rules can make a stay considerably more relaxing.
+- Remember to be a good neighbor.
+Permanent residents most likely live within earshot.
+Respecting late-night quiet hours and parking rules can make a stay considerably more pleasant.

 - Enjoy your stay!
-Remember to protect the property owner (and your things!) by keeping the rental locked up while you are away, just like you would at home.
+Make certain to protect the property owner (and your things!) by keeping the vacation home locked up while you are away, exactly like you would at home.

-- Make sure you've packed all of your personal belongings.
-Sweep all the rooms in the home for forgotten possessions.
-Check bath rooms, the garage, cabinets, backyards, the swimming pool area, and anywhere else your personal property might "hide".
+- Check to make sure you've packed all your things.
+Sweep each room in the home for left-behind possessions.
+Check bathrooms, the garage, kitchen cabinets, backyards, the pool area, and anywhere else your gear might "hide".

-- When your things are all out, begin a walk-through of the rental home to make certain no property damage occurred in the course of your stay.
-We advise walking through with the property manager whenever feasible (often this isn't possible)..
-If the property manager is not available, make certain to take photos of the property to record its condition.
+- Be sure to walk through the rental one last time and look for damages.
+We advise walking through with the rental manager whenever possible (this may not be possible)..
+If the property manager is not available, make sure to take photos of the property to record its condition.